Healthdirect Free Australian health advice you can count on.

 Toxoplasmosis

-Toxoplasmosis is a common infection that include mild flu-like symptoms, such as high temperature, sore throat and aching muscles.
+Toxoplasmosis is a common infection caused by a parasite.
+Symptoms include high temperature, swollen glands, sore throat and aching muscles.

 Read more on Pregnancy, Birth & Baby website